kobitoko/slidershim-handtracking/README.md

 ## Slidershim with Brokenithm Hand Tracking

 Slidershim with a Brokenithm option that includes hand tracking via a webcam on your browser.
-To connect it, select the option, and when going to the host server address in a browser like Chrome, at the end of the path add `/handtracker.html`.
+To connect it, select the option, and when going to the localhost server address in a browser like Chrome, at the end of the path add `/handtracker.html`.

 While it still isn't fast enough to play more difficult tracks with many varying airnotes or like Expert diffculties and above, it basically still gives sort of that authentic hand raising experience, if you want to try out how it would feel like.